Vivid26/Social-Media-App/README.md

 - [ ] Sign-Out.
 - [ ] Sign-Out from all devices.

+## Deployment
+This project is deployed on Render app hosting service.
+Visit [Social Media App](https://social-media-app-h9hb.onrender.com) to see live hosted app.
+Visit [Swagger Social Media App Documentation](https://social-media-app-h9hb.onrender.com/api-docs/) to get more insights of APIs and to know functionality of application.

+## Testing
+You can test all APIs mentioned in the swagger documentation locally in the Postman with request url "https://localhost:3000/{end-point-of-request}"   OR
+As app is hosted on Reder.com so you can use hosted url for testing purpose directlly in the Postman. for example, "https://social-media-app-h9hb.onrender.com/{end-point-of-request}".

 ## Lessons I learned while working on this:

 - How to model data